OPENPAD-AI/openpadprotocol-verifiernode/README.md

 ---

 # Interacting with smart contract
-Frontend start/stop verifier node with ReactJS
-For detailed instructions, please refer to the documentation located in the `example` folder.
+For detailed instructions on starting and stopping the verifier node with ReactJS, please see the documentation in the `example` folder.